maika-p/maika-p/README.md

 - 🌱  I’m currently learning Angular, TypeScript, UI/UX, Robot Framework
 - 📫  How to reach me TBD

-- In my free time I like to work out with calisthenics rings!
+- I like to work out with calisthenics rings! and (trying) to do yoga and meditate...
 Trying to make personal progress in both physical and mental health.
 - Currently developing Solina, a web app to get more in tune with your emotions.
 In these times, alexithymia is way too common and I would like to make a difference.

 <!---